geoHeil/jts-vectorize/README.md

-# vectorizaton of images in spark
+# vectorizaton of images in java

 ```
 make run-java
 IllegalArgumentException: ImageRead: No OperationDescriptor is registered in the current operation registry under this name

 ```